AbdullahGhanem/notify/readme.md

 Find the files here `public\vendor\notify\`.
 Move the mp3s to `public\sounds\`.
 If you use Laravel Elixir, move the css and js to your `resource\assets` and include them in your gulpfile.js, otherwise link to the individual files in your html header.

-## TODO

-- Provide an example
-- Maybe a config file (sound on/off, sound path, position, fade in/out, etc)
-- Cleanup code (decide on the animations.css)
-- Maybe add a bigger box
-- Maybe add a 'modal' option (bootstrap's modal)

 ## Note